anubhav-dogra/tera_iiwa_ros_ext/README.md

 ### TO DO:
 ~~Do check on the robot with out any end-effector  ! ~~

-keep note of nullspace and stiffness changing factor ...
-IDK I FORGOT THIS WHAT ?????

 steps:

 ~~- Do only with the manipulability !~~